AABoyles/LessWrong-Portable/README.md

 ## I ran the build myself, but it missed a bunch of essays and just put blank pages where they should've been!
 What gives?

 If the server [barfs](http://catb.org/jargon/html/B/barf.html) for some reason, the script will continue.
 After all, why waste bandwidth and effort?
 Re-run it and it will only try to download the files it didn't get the first time.
 There may be a couple that aren't downloading for structural, rather than probabilistic reasons.
 To fill these in for the [canonical ebooks](https://github.com/AABoyles/LessWrong-Portable/tree/master/output), I just manually saved copies of those pages in the `cache/` directory.

+## What's the deal with *Legal Systems Very Different From Ours*?

+*Legal Systems Very Different From Ours* is an unpublished manuscript by David Friedman.
+It's available in two formats: [Word](http://www.daviddfriedman.com/Legal%20Systems/LegalSystemsContents.htm) and [HTML](http://www.daviddfriedman.com/Academic/Course_Pages/legal_systems_very_different_12/LegalSystemsDraft.html).
+I decided to try to build an ebook based on the Word documents.
+Partly, I wanted to extend this script to crunch arbitrary Word Documents, but mostly I wanted the latest edition of the manuscript.
+As best as I can tell, the HTML version was last touched in late 2011, whereas the Word versions date to 2015ish.

+Anyway, that turned out to be a critical error.
+Munging Word documents is difficult because, frankly, Word encourages the user to adopt undesirable and inconsistent typesetting practices, making it arbitrarily difficult to scrape.
+I finally managed to scrape *Legal Systems*, but with a significant amount of hacking and non-generalizable code.
+Accordingly, I'm keeping the [meta file](https://github.com/AABoyles/LessWrong-Portable/blob/master/meta/legalsystems.json) and [output](https://github.com/AABoyles/LessWrong-Portable/blob/master/output), but ditching the code I had to use to build it.
+If you want to try to build it yourself, please be my guest, but I'm not helping ;)

+That said, if you figure out a not-crazy way that would generalize to other Word-based books, please (please please) submit a pull request!

 ## What's the roadmap?